Crinkle Top Brownies (Healthy & Paleo)

-These are hands down the BEST Fudgy Paleo brownies I’ve ever eaten – gluten free or not!
+These are hands down the BEST Crinkle Top brownies I’ve ever eaten – gluten free or not!
 They are incredibly rich and decadent.
-These brownies are surprisingly easy to make and they turn out extra fudge like and gooey every time.
+These Paleo brownies are surprisingly easy to make and they turn out extra fudgy and gooey every time.
 Say goodbye to dry cake-like brownies and hello to your new favorite dessert!

 Cocoa powder adds a hint of extra chocolate to these brownies.

-Tapioca flour is the only flour used in these Brownies.
+Tapioca flour is the only “flour” used in these brownies, making them white flourless.
 Moreover, it can be directly substituted with arrowroot powder or cornstarch (not Paleo).
 See my Guide to Gluten Free Flours and Baking for more information.

-Just a sprinkle of sea salt is needed to take these brownies to the next level!
+A sprinkle of sea salt takes these crinkle top brownies to the next level!

-First preheat oven to 350 degrees Fahrenheit and line an 8 by 8 inch pan with parchment paper.
+First preheat oven to 350 degrees Fahrenheit.
+Line an 8 by 8 inch pan with parchment paper.

-Then, melt butter and chocolate chips until smooth and creamy and pour this mixture into the stand mixer and mix until just combined.
+Then, melt butter and chocolate chips until smooth and creamy.
+Pour this mixture into the stand mixer and mix until just combined.

 Next, sift cocoa powder and tapioca flour into the stand mixer.
 Add vanilla and stir to combine.
 Fold in extra chocolate chips if desired.

-Bake brownies for 15 minutes and then remove from the oven and lightly bang pan on countertop 2 to 3 times.
+Bake brownies for 15 minutes.
+Then remove from the oven and lightly bang pan on countertop 2 to 3 times.
 To do this, lightly drop pan a couple of inches onto countertop (this evens out the batter and remove air bubbles).

 Next, return brownies to the oven and bake an additional 10 to 12 minutes or until a toothpick inserted comes out clean.

 Finally, remove from oven.
-Allow crinkle top brownies to cool before slicing and serving.
+Allow crinkle top brownies to cool completely before slicing and serving.

 Frequently Asked Questions (FAQs)